 Did you taste the most mouthwatering paella in Spain or handmade pasta in Italy?
 Add this newly-discovered dish to your list of recipes to try.
 Search for similar recipes online and recreate the tasty meal for yourself, or invite friends and family over to experience the local flavor together.
 There’s no better setting for exchanging travel stories than around the table.

 Create a photo book

 Chances are, you snapped a few—or maybe a few hundred!—photos during your trip.
 While there are so many ways you can instantly share your travel photos on social media or print them for a traditional album, creating a digital photo book is another fun way of showcasing your favorite shots.
 Services like Shutterfly and Blurb make it easy to design your own photo books that tell the story of your recent adventure.
-It’s as easy as uploading your digital photos, choosing a template and dragging your favorites into layout.
+It’s as easy as uploading your digital photos, choosing a template, and dragging your favorites into the layout.
 Voilà!
 You now have a new book for your coffee table—and an easy way to relive your trip with family and friends.

 Write about your favorite moments

 The best time to get your ideas on paper is when your experiences are fresh in your mind.
 If you keep a pen handy while you’re on tour, it’s easy to jot down interesting facts you learn from local experts on your itinerary or in a small travel journal.
 Then, take a few minutes during your plane ride home to recap your daily adventures.
 You can note anything from the most interesting thing you learned about the culture to the name of the tasty gelateria you popped into.
 You’ll enjoy looking back on your account in years to come.
 (If writing isn’t your thing, this travel stub diary is another great way collect your memories.)

 Get creative with your souvenirs